denzhel/codeExamples/README.md

 # On "Jenkins":

-On this folder you can find a Jenkinsfile with the 8 Stages + Post Stage as mentioned below:<br  />
+On this folder you can find a Jenkinsfile with 8 Stages + Post Stage as mentioned below:<br  />

 1. Clone Stage<br  />

->Cloning the source files from two repositories - the application repository and argo's SCM (for the Deploy stage)
+>Cloning the source files from two repositories - the application repository and ArgoCD's SCM (for the Deploy stage).

 2. Tag Calculation Stage<br  />

->In case of a push from main branch, Iv'e implemented an semver versioning stage which tagging images which built & tested successfully.
+>In case of a push from the main branch, I've implemented an semantic versioning stage which tagging images that built & tested successfully <br  />
+>This stage is calculating the next tag.

 3. Build Stage<br  />

 >Building the dockerfile.

 4. Unit Test Stage<br  />

->Using "docker compose up" to run the testing env. and testing getting the docker logs to make sure it's running.
+>Using "docker compose up" to run the testing env. and getting the docker logs to make sure the application is running.

 5. E2E Test Stage<br  />

-* Running E2E tests which includes four HTTP methods:<br  />
+* Running E2E tests which includes testing for four HTTP methods:<br  />

 > >GET<br  />